jessetane/uri-router/readme.md

 [![saucelabs](https://saucelabs.com/browser-matrix/uri-router.svg)](https://saucelabs.com/u/uri-router)

 ## Why
-In my opinion, a useful pushState router should:
-* Update the history for _all_ URI changes unless explicitly told otherwise.
-* Capture and prevent default link-click and form-submit behaviors.
-* Be nestable and have an adjustable base for module-pattern compatibility.
-* Optionally handle adding and removing views from the DOM automatically.
-* Have a simple, optional callback mechanism to support transitions.
-* Queue recursive updates as described in the [spec](http://www.w3.org/html/wg/drafts/html/master/single-page.html#traverse-the-history-by-a-delta).
+Views that require knowlege of the outside DOM aren't very flexible. uri-router lets you use self contained web components as views by taking over the responsibility of creating, attaching and removing elements from the DOM.

 ## How
+* Optionally handles adding and removing elements from the DOM automatically.
+* Captures and prevents default link-click and form-submit behaviors.
+* Pushes the history for _any_ location change, hashes are not special.
+* Provides an optional callback mechanism to support transitions.
+* Queues recursive updates properly (default window.history.back() runs in next tick, but disregards succeeding pushState calls).
+* Nestable!

+## Example
 index.html
 ``` html
 <!doctype html>